 Prostate cancer is the most commonly diagnosed and the second deadliest cancer in American men.

 Increased awareness and earlier detection through annual mammogram have resulted in improved management of breast cancer at its earliest and most treatable stages.

 Lung Cancer: Lung cancer is the nation's leading cause of cancer-related death and is responsible for more deaths than breast, prostate and colon cancers combined.
 As with many forms of cancer, early detection is key to survival.

-Colon Cancer: Colon cancer is the nation's second leading cause of cancer death.
-Medical experts recommend screening for all men and women over age 50.
+Colon Cancer: Colon cancer is the nation’s second leading cause of cancer death when both sexes are combined.
+Medical experts recommend screening for all men and women starting at age 50.

 Men's Health: Abdominal aortic aneurysm is the third leading cause of sudden death for men over age 60.
 Knowing the risks, getting screened and early detection can prevent this life threatening condition.

 RSNA 60-Second Checkup: One-minute audio segments on various topics in radiology.

 CT colonography, commonly referred to as virtual colonoscopy, is a minimally invasive test that provides three-dimensional images of the colon.
 These images are useful in detecting polyps, cancer and other lesions in the large intestine.Virtual colonoscopy is less invasive than conventional colonoscopy.
 Medical experts recommend regular screenings for men and women over age 50; earlier for those at high risk.

 Stroke symptoms come on suddenly and may include numbness or weakness in the face, arm or leg, especially on one side of the body.Successful treatment usually depends on emergency care given within the "magic window" of time, within three hours of stroke onset.